gsoft-inc/wl-web-configs/CONTRIBUTING.md

 ### dev-sample

-Build the sample application for development and start the dev servers.
+Build the sample application for development and start the dev server.

 ```bash
 pnpm dev-sample